The legal profession in India has and continues to be a gentleman's club of sorts, given the abject lack of representation of women in the field.

 Justice Anna Chandy was a barrister, feminist, writer, and politician.
-She completed her legal studies in 1926 at the Government Law College in Thiruvananthapuram and became Chandy began her legal career as a barrister in 1929, specialising in criminal law.
+She completed her legal studies in 1926 at the Government Law College in Thiruvananthapuram and became the first woman in Kerala to hold a law degree.
+Chandy began her legal career as a barrister in 1929, specialising in criminal law.
 Her work in fighting criminal cases earned her widespread acclaim.
 She was a well-known feminist of her time and started a magazine called Shrimati for advocating women’s rights.
 In 1930, she entered politics by running for Travancore state's representative body.
 She was met with hostility by both the press and her opponents.
 She ran again in 1932 and was elected for a two-year term.

 Chandy was appointed as the country's first female judge (munsif) in 1937.
 In 1948, she was promoted to the position of district Judge.
 When she was appointed to the Kerala High Court in 1959, she set another historical precedent by becoming the first woman to hold the post.